AMID Logo E-BAY Logo

 international shipping cars in ro-ro vessel

 Since RORO vessels' desks are designed for different types of wheeled cargo (you may compare of cars of small and mid-sizes to of giant excavators, for example), then, in general, roll-on/roll-off rates in price quotes offered, will be based on the overall volume of your shipment in cubic feet (CBF) or cubic meters (CBM).
 It calculates based on measurements provided by shippers.
-RORO rates also depend on the motorized unit type.
+RORO rates also depend on the type of motorized unit.
 Roll-on/roll-off ocean rates per CBF or CBM will generally vary depending on the size when shipped RORO.

-SHIPPING CARS FROM THE USA IN CONTAINERS
+EXPORTING CARS IN CONTAINERS

 Rates for vehicles in containers (and other types of smaller motorized units) can be as follows: